DPM1997/TFGMecanography/TO DO LIST.md

 ## Medium Priority
 Add a function that calculates the timeToWait from the timeToAppear et viceversa Move the camara to add depth
-Add a background for the gamezone, that differs for background Add an Text to identify the hitzone

 Create a menu for the SelectLevels

 ## Low Priority